 Independent Research requires the development and demonstration of ability and acquired competence.
 It is expected that, in addition to addressing a project brief, students establish theoretical parameters that form the basis for investigation.
 While projects may vary in scale, and exhibit varying levels of complexity, students are required to incorporate the full range of knowledge and skills required for a fully resolved proposition or dissertation.
 Projects of an experimental nature are encouraged.

-- Students are able to (1) demonstrate the capacity to develop and respond to the requirements set out in a coherent architectural project brief; (2) clearly state and sustain a thesis, with a clearly substantiated argument and critical engagement with material; (3) develop a relevant bibliography of information sources and research a chosen architectural topic to a substantial depth; (4) develop a sound theoretical basis and a high conceptual and project quality, with an appropriate level of resolution, depending on the nature of the project; and (5) clearly and effectively communicate architectural ideas and write in accordance with academic protocols.
+- Students are able to (1) demonstrate the capacity to develop and respond to the requirements set out in a coherent architectural project brief; (2) clearly state and sustain a thesis, with a clearly substantiated argument and critical engagement with material; (3) develop a relevant bibliography of information, literature and precedent sources and research a chosen architectural topic to a substantial depth; (4) develop a sound theoretical basis and a high conceptual and project quality, with an appropriate level of resolution, depending on the nature of the project; and (5) clearly and effectively communicate architectural ideas and write in accordance with academic protocols.

 - Indicative assessments in this unit are as follows: continuing assessment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Dr Kate Hislop

 - Completion of at least 48 points of study and a current weighted average mark in the Master of Architecture of at least 70% and a mark of at least 70% in ARLA4506 Research Strategies in Landscape Architecture, Urban Design and Architecture

 - Students undertaking independent research should have completed at least two units in the relevant group (A: Design, B: Critical Studies or C: Technical Studies) with an average of 70 per cent prior to commencing Independent Research Part 1.